saravalkyrie2/Sleipnir-NOS/Readme.md

 console habit.
 Not accepting production deployments; enthusiastically accepting the lessons of everyone who tried this before me.

+A web-ui is planned, and will support the entire software stack along with the CLI (Enterprise admins will feel at home, homelabs/home-datacentre operators & learners can "cut their teeth" without being overwhelmed)

+## AI/LLM Disclosures

+TBC - They are being used - the projects mentality is: (Use of AI is fine , but you must understand or have conceptual awareness of what your code or reports mean and be able to verify assumptions i.e. "Trust But Verify")

+- If you can't debug/follow what the AI has written, then you shouldn't submit or use it.

+Don't like it, that's your choice, Don't attack contributors, members or users for it; Any such comments or mail go straight in the trash.

+## Licensing - New territory for the author, once code is uploaded every effort will be made to follow any Open source projects Licenses, if you do spot an error please let me know by raising an issue.

 TLDR:

 I got fed up with running Debian/Ubuntu from the dark ages or with 1000s of lines of Python, without coherent documentation designed for operators, not just contributors/developers that didn't even have vlan add range..

 So i started building one.